Image by David Armano

 Naturally, you’re pleased for Stefan.
 He’ll do a good job and he works hard, so of course he deserves his success.
 But you wouldn’t be human if you didn’t feel just a little bit envious.
 You’d love to work on a project like that.
 And you’d do just as good a job as Stefan, if not better.

-And maybe later, if you’re like most of us, if you sit very quietly, you can hear a little voice piping up at the back of your mind:
+And maybe later, you can hear a little voice piping up at the back of your mind:

 It’s not fair.
 Why didn’t I get a chance?

 You’ll never know the details, but you can guess how it happened.
 Someone rang someone.
 Emails were exchanged.
 Conversations were had, over coffee or dinner, or in the back of a members’ bar.
 Which led to someone whispering in Stefan’s ear.
 Opportunity knocked.

 But why did it knock for Stefan instead of you?

 Partly, it was down to luck.
 Life is unpredictable, especially in the creative industries.
 But luck aside, there was one big factor that made the difference: Stefan’s network came through for him, and yours didn’t.

 So if you want to get luckier, and have opportunity knock for you more often, you’ll need to do what Stefan did, and build a better network.
 Which means — brace yourself — doing more networking.